FestaMazreku/TravelBooking/README.md

 # TravelBooking
-I'm creating this project for my diploma (Front-End and Back-End) - thesis due October.
+I'm creating this project for my diploma (Front-End and Back-End) - thesis due November.